 The Combined Statement of Revenues, Expenses and Changes in Net Position reports the financial (revenue and expenses) activities of the Organization and divides it into two categories: Operating activities and Non-operating activities.
 Operating activities include all financial activities associated with the operation of the Organization and its related programs.
-Consequently, all non-operating activities include all financial activities in total net position as presented on the Combined Statement of Net Position are based on the activity presented in this statement.
+Consequently, all non-operating activities include all financial activities not related to the operation of a charter school.
+Changes in total net position as presented on the Combined Statement of Net Position are based on the activity presented in this statement.
 This statement helps to determine whether the Organization had sufficient revenues to cover expenses during the year and its net increase or decrease in net position based on current-year operations.